AlfredOnGitHub/Foundations/README.md

 This project is made for fun, just to push harder.

-We are using Ansible to do quite a few things with AWS like create specific instances and other stuff.
+We are using Ansible to do quite a few things with AWS ans Jenkins, like create specific instances to run jenkins on it.

 An AWS provisioning Ansible role.
 `ansible-playbook main.yml -e "status="

+`ansible-playbook run.yml`

+AWS folder hold everything related with AWS.
+Instances hold everything related with the instances.

 Required values for "status": create or delete.